maheshsabnis/ugam/assignment.md

     - Modify the GET request for searching Employees based on following values received from the header
         - EmpName='A'
         - DeptName = 'D1'

+# Day: 17-July-2023

+1. (Mandatory) Write a Node.js application that will read the data from files presents in a Directory and all of its sub diorectories

+2. (optional) Use .ajax() to post image to the server

+3. (Mandatory) Modify the server.js to have APIs implemented to perform Get and POST operations from the home.html